-Research in any area of design is essential, none more so than logo design.
-Research allows you to fully understand the problem at hand, which in turn enables you to design a solution that can be presented with confidence, having the knowledge needed to back-up your decisions.
+Research in any area of design is essential, none more so than logo design (opens in new tab).
+Research enables you to fully understand the problem at hand, which in turn lets you design a solution that can be presented with confidence, armed with the knowledge you need to back up your decisions.

-You can't just guess the logo that a client requires.
-Research is your opportunity to discover what you need to design, why, and how it will be used.
+You can't just guess the logo (opens in new tab) that a client requires.
+Research is your opportunity to discover what you need to design, why you need to design it, and how it will be used.
 It also makes it easier to discover a solution, as the knowledge learned should inevitably steer the direction of the design.

 But what topics should you research?
-Here are five key areas I focus my preliminary research before designing a logo.
+Here are five key questions and areas to focus preliminary research on before designing a logo.

 01. Why does the company need a new logo?

 Before designing the logo it's essential you understand the real reason you're designing the logo.
 If it's a new company the answer to this question is self-evident.
-If however the logo is a redesign this is a whole different story.
+But if the logo is a redesign, this is a whole different story.

-If the company is young they may have designed the logo themselves or had it designed on the cheap and now simply need a refresh.
-A more established business will however redesign its identity to signify change.
+If the company is young it may have designed the logo in-house or had it designed on the cheap and now it simply needs a refresh.
+A more established business will, however, redesign its identity to signify change.

 Change can come in many forms: new ownership, new management, new product or service, or a new ethos.
 Be it a merger, a change to the way things are done, or a new brand statement, ensure you understand all you can about the current situation and the goals of the business moving forward.
 This will decide if you need to simply evolve the current design, or take it in a whole different direction altogether.

-It's somewhat obvious, but you need to know what the company does and why.
-Find out the history of the company, the products or services offered, and the problem(s) they solve.
+It's might sound obvious, but you need to know what the company does and why.
+Find out the history of the company, the products or services it offers, and the problem(s) it solves.

 You must know the audience the business will be targeting so that you can design a logo that will attract them.

-Some companies will be able to describe their exact audience, whilst some smaller companies will not be sure, or may ask to target everyone.
-In these cases I ask the client to describe their ideal customer.
+Some companies will be able to describe their exact audience, while some smaller companies will not be sure, or may ask to target everyone.
+In these cases, ask the client to describe its ideal customer.

-Understand the demographics of the audience: their age, gender, location, income level, lifestyle, behavior etc. Understand their needs and the problems they are experiencing to require the products or services of the company you're designing for.
+Understand the demographics of the audience: their age, gender, location, income level, lifestyle and behaviour.
+Understand their needs and the problems they are experiencing to require the products or services of the company you're designing for.

-I find it a valuable exercise to ask the client to describe where it sees itself in five years' time.
-This will allow you to get a realistic picture of their foreseeable plans, and their long-term ambitions.
+A valuable exercise is to ask the client to describe where it sees itself in five years' time.
+This will allow you to get a realistic picture of it foreseeable plans and long-term ambitions.

-Knowing the competition is valuable as you can learn what identities the audience will already be familiar with in the sector.
+Knowing about the competition is valuable, as you can learn what identities the audience will already be familiar with in the sector.
 This information will also ensure you avoid unintentionally mimicking an already known brand.

 Pinpointing competitors isn't always an easy task.
-Sometimes the client will tell you who they believe they are in competition with, but their assessment may be way off.
-Combine the information they provide with your own research.
-Look at the identities of direct competitors (those who offer the same product or service to the same audience) as well as indirect (those that offer a similar product or service).
+Sometimes the client will tell you who it believes it's in competition with, but its own assessment may be way off.
+Combine the information it provides with your own research.
+Look at the identities of direct competitors (those that offer the same product or service to the same audience) as well as indirect (those that offer a similar product or service).

-Your goal is to design a logo that separates the company from its competition rather than to replicate.
+Your goal is to design a logo that separates the company from its competition rather than to replicate an existing design.
 It's a valuable exercise to keep a visual record of both the competitor's logos and identities to reference your designs against at a later date.

-Research is a powerful tool, which will make you a better designer, and a more knowledgeable person in the process.
+Research is a powerful tool, which will make you a better designer and a more knowledgeable person.